American Airlines Federal Credit Union Review: Award-Winning Banking Services for Individuals Affiliated with American Airlines

 Opening Deposit Requirements

-- Members-only personal finance tools and educational products
+- Member-only personal finance tools and educational products

-- Most accounts have no monthly service fees
+- Many accounts have no monthly service fees or ways to waive the fee

-- Above-average annual percentage yield on savings accounts and share certificates
+- Above-average APY on savings accounts and share certificates

 - Limited number of physical branches